apache/incubator-taverna-site/content/community/edit.md

 an Apache Taverna committer will review your change before making it live on the website.
-Please sign up to [dev@taverna](/community/lists#devtaverna) to watch for to any follow-up comments about your changes.
+Please sign up to [dev@taverna](/community/lists#devtaverna) to watch for any follow-up comments about your changes.

 <a name=apache-cms></a>